Bishop of Bangor

 As Bishop of Bangor, Andy holds the portfolio responsibilities for evangelism, church growth, the Welsh language (he speaks Welsh) and stewardship.
 He served on the St Padarn’s Council until June 2017.

 Bishop Andy enjoys running, staying reasonably fit, playing the saxophone and the guitar.
-He and his wife Caroline have four children.
+He is married to Naomi and has four grown-up children from his first marriage.